thieryl/cout/README.md

 #### Issues

 There is currently one issue with this setup.
-The Internale DNS seems not to be working wher trying to access the databese.
+The Internale DNS seems not to be working when trying to access the databese with apache.

 #### Todo

 - fix the internal DNS with apache and the database
+- add outputs of Server public ip and server private ip